-He has received five choreographic fellowships from the National Endowment for the Arts.
-Rick also has had choreographer’s fellowships from the Florida Division of Cultural Affairs, the National Choreographers’ Initiative, two fellowships from the North Carolina Arts Council, and a choreographers fellowship from the Pennsylvania Arts Council.
-He received second prize at the Tokyo International Choreography Competition in 1991, and a gold medal at the Boston International Choreography Competition in 1990.
+As a choreographer, McCullough has received fellowships from the National Endowment for the Arts, the Florida Division of Cultural Affairs, the National Choreographers’ Initiative, the North Carolina Arts Council, and the Pennsylvania Arts Council.
+He received second prize at the Tokyo International Choreography Competition in 1991 and a gold medal at the Boston International Choreography Competition in 1990.
 His work has been commissioned by the Washington Ballet, Pittsburgh Ballet Theatre, North Carolina Dance Theater, Ballet Pacifica, Pacific Northwest Ballet, Columbia Classical Ballet, School of American Ballet, Chautauqua Institution, Perry-Mansfield Performing Arts Camp, and the North Carolina School of the Arts, among others.

 Bachelor of Fine Arts in Dance, University of North Carolina School of the Arts